-They will be available on the first day of the new plan year unless you enroll in a Health Savings Account (HSA).
-If you enroll in the HSA, your funds will carry-over into a Limited Purpose FSA.
+They will be available on the first day of the new plan year unless you enroll in a Health Savings Account.
+Which will require your funds to carryover into a Limited Purpose FSA.
 If this occurs, your funds will be available at the end of the current plan years run-out period.